Hybrid Reasoning Bot¶

 LLM_TAG = "🌐" # Knowledge from the model's training

-"""Retrieve the most relevant chunks and their similarity scores for a query"""
+"""Retrieve the most relevant (chunk, source) pairs and their similarity scores."""

 def generate_rag_answer(query, chunks):